Learn something new every day

-When calculating the long-term debt ratio, an analyst needs to distinguish between current and long-term liabilities.
+When calculating the debt ratio, an analyst needs to distinguish between current and long-term liabilities.
 It is the latter of these categories that covers long-term debts.
 Usually the distinction is that current liabilities comprise debts that the company expects to repay in the next accounting period, most commonly the coming year.

 The usefulness of the long-term debt ratio is limited by the presence of credit facilities.
 The long-term liabilities figured in a company's accounts will usually only cover the actual amounts owed, but the account will separately list the total credit available, for example with an overdraft facility or a credit line from a supplier.
 These may influence the analyst's assessment of the company.
 For example, a company may appear to be relying too heavily on its overdraft, which may mean the situation will get worse if there is a large limit still to use.
 Such factors are harder to quantify.